MLocherer/Casc-UNetS/README.md

-# A deep learning based multi-label contouring system for the prostate
+# Multi-label semantic segmentation of magnetic resonance images of the prostate gland

 ## Author: Mark Locherer